 Not all alcoholics turn up at offices or parties in an obviously “drunk” state – mumbling irrationally or staggering unsteadily.
 And neither do all alcoholics sport disheveled looks.
-That someone has become a staunch addict or that he is abusing alcohol might not be obvious at a first glance.
+That someone has become a staunch addict or that he is abusing beer or any other alcohol might not be obvious at a first glance.

 Nevertheless, you would want to learn how to spot an alcoholic face for the benefit of a loved one whom you want to encourage lead a healthy, fruitful, and drug-free life.

 It’s true that alcoholism can cause mood swings.
 In fact, mood swings are some of the common behaviors of an alcoholic withdrawal.
 An alcohol abuser can sometimes have unprovoked mood swings during the onset of the withdrawal symptoms, even though they do not usually suffer from mood disorders.